Send us work that will make us laugh. Cry. Think. We want you to push the envelope. We want you to move us with your words.

 Laura Shaw would probably rather be reading a short story collection than doing just about anything else.
 She has a particular weakness for literary horror and anything genre-bending.
 A former elementary school teacher, she loves a good picture book too.
 She’s an editor who lives in Seattle, occasionally attempting to be handy and fix up her old West Seattle house.

 Sunni Zemblowski is a painter and ceramist from Americus, Georgia.
 She received a BFA in painting from Georgia Southwestern State University in 2012 and an MFA from the University of Cincinnati in 2016.
 Sunni currently works as the operations and safety manager at Mobile Glassblowing Studios, a company that manufactures glassblowing equipment, and serves on the Board of the Americus-Sumter County Arts Council as the vice president.
 Sunni’s work explores the effect of context on objects, animals, and people; the power and agency of objects; the rhizomatic nature of narrative realities; and identity.
 Her work has been exhibited nationally and internationally, including Xi’an University of Architecture & Technology, Xi’an, China; Chattanooga, Tennessee; Overland Park, Kansas; and Contemporary Art Center, Cincinnati, Ohio.

-Kate Ristau is the author of the middle grade series, Clockbreakers, and the young adult series, Shadow Girl.
+Kate Ristau is an author and folklorist who writes young adult and middle grade fiction.
+Her novels, Clockbreakers and Shadow Girl, are now available from Indigo Sea Press, and her essays are available at The Washington Post and Literary Mama.
 In her ideal world, magic and myth combine to create memorable stories with unforgettable characters.
-Until she finds that world, she’ll live in a house in Oregon, where they found a sword behind the water heater and fairies in the backyard.
-You can find her online at Kateristau.com.
+Until she finds that world, she’ll live in a house in Oregon where she found a sword behind the water heater and fairies in the backyard.
+You can find her online at kateristau.com.